AdiKub/weather/README.md

 - google-map-react
 - axios

 needs key for work. you must create a file called .env in the root of your project's directory.
-Inside the .env file write follow
+Inside the .env file, write follows

 ```sh
 REACT_APP_GOOGLE_MAP_KEY = 'yourkey'